maliput/maliput_infrastructure/README.md

 since repositories are versioned, changes can be checked out, stashed or even reverted.
 In extreme cases, setting up disposable workspaces remains an option.

+Warning
+:   Packages' dependencies are installed system wide.
+Neither `prereqs-install` nor `rosdep` provide any support to
+    remove the dependencies these bring.
+In this regard, disposable containerized workspaces help keeping development environments clean.

 ### Check your workspace

 Workspace state as a whole encompasses both current local repositories' state plus the state of